 A Letter from the UTC Co-Chairs

-For 12 years the Western Illinois University theme has brought engaging speakers, programs and events to campus serving as a springboard for thought-provoking discussions in our classrooms.
-Over the years, topics have included civility, social justice, civic engagement, cultural diversity, global challenges, environmental sustainability, education and science and technology, and war and peace.
+For more than a decade the Western Illinois University theme has brought engaging speakers, programs and events to campus that serve as a springboard for thought-provoking discussions in our classrooms.
+Over the years, topics have included civility, social justice, civic engagement, cultural diversity, global challenges, environmental sustainability, education, science and technology, and war and peace.

 Director of Student Activities

 Macomb, IL 61455

 Phone: (309) 298-3232